syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Getting datasource using variable

-To get the `datasource` for the Syncfusion Blazor DropDownList using variable, you can define a varibale in your component to hold the datasource, and then use this variable to access the datasource.
+To get the `datasource` for the Syncfusion Blazor DropDownList using variable, you can define a variable in your component to hold the datasource, and then use this variable to access the datasource.

 In this following example, the `GetDataSource` method is called when the button is clicked.
 This method gets the data source for the DropDownList using the `Country` variable that holds the list of country for the DropDownList.